Mitsubishi P6 Error Code: Current Transformer Sensor Fault

 How much does CT sensor replacement cost?

-My Mitsubishi mini-split shows P6 only when it is very cold outside.
+My Mitsubishi mini-split shows P6 only when it's very cold outside.
 What does that mean?

 Related Mitsubishi Minisplit Error Codes